mychris/bf-cc/README.md

 | -c           | --compiler  |            | Use the compiler    |
 | -e           | --eof=      | keep|0|-1  | EOF mode            |
 | -h           | --help      |            | Display help        |

+## Optimizations

+The optimizer has several passes, which can be controlled using the `-O` flag.
+`-O0` disables all optimizations.

+The optimization level `-O1` enables optimizations, which do not create any operations which are not already present in Brainfuck.
+Operations might get an additional parameter, but no new operations are introduced.
+With `-O2` some new operations, like setting the current cell to a specific value, are introduced and operations get more operands.
+The highest optimization level `-O3` adds more loop optimizations.

+If something goes wrong, first try to disable optimizations.

+## Interpreter

+The interpreter is not optimized at all.
+It simply runs over the instruction stream and switches over the opcode of the instruction to perform it.

+## Runtime compiler

+The runtime compiler uses hardcoded templates for each instruction.
+It does not create any reusable procedures.
+There are many assumptions for the type of the operands of each instruction, which should generally hold for brainfuck programs.

+If something goes wrong, first try the interpreter.

+## EOF for read operations

+The `-e` flag can be used to change the behavior on EOF.
+I have seen many programs which rely on `-e0`, but I think `-ekeep` is a more sane default, since the program can simply set the cell to `0` before the read, if desired.
+Using a hardcoded value for EOF might make it harder for certain applications.

+## TODOs

+Like always, too many.

 ## License